David-Maura-Rodgers/PP3---Blackjack---dr/README.md

 - __Feedback: Hit or Stick__
   - After a bet has been placed, the dealer deals the cards to both player and the dealer
   - The player's first 2 cards are revealed and the the dealers first card is revealed
   - The player can either choose to draw another random card or stick with the hand(value) they currently have
   - The dealer then continues to draw cards for themselves providing the total value of their hand is not more than 17.
   - Once the dealer's hand is above 17, the total values of each hand are revealed

 - __Display Winner and remaining Player and Dealer Pots__
-  - After Each round has concluded, the WINNER is displayed to the player
+  - After each round has concluded, the WINNER is displayed to the player
-  - The total pot for player and dealer is then displayed and their values either increment or decrement or stay the same depending on the result of the wound
+  - The total pot for player and dealer is then displayed and their values either increment or decrement or stay the same depending on the result of the round

 ![Round Display](https://user-images.githubusercontent.com/91907661/159095160-b84c8283-e455-4342-829e-bfb4b591bbf6.png)